 Posttraumatic stress disorder (PTSD) can occur after you have been through a trauma.
-A trauma is something horrible and scary that you see or that happens to you.
+A trauma is a shocking and scary event that you see or that happens to you.
 During this type of event, you think that your life or others' lives are in danger.
 You may feel afraid or think that you have no control over what is happening.

 Going through trauma is not rare.
-About 60% of men and 50% of women experience at least one trauma in their lives.
+About 6 of every 10 (or 60%) of men and 5 of every 10 (or 50%) of women experience at least one trauma in their lives.
 Women are more likely to experience sexual assault and child sexual abuse.
 Men are more likely to experience accidents, physical assault, combat, disaster, or to witness death or injury.

-Going through a trauma doesn't mean you'll get PTSD, though.
-Although over half of us go through some type of trauma, a much smaller percent develop PTSD.
+Going through a trauma does not mean you'll get PTSD, though.
+Even though over half of us go through some type of trauma, a much smaller percent develop PTSD.

 Here are some facts (based on the U.S.):